-- by Employers who have a regular flow of maintenance and minor works, including improvements, to be carried out by a single contractor over a specified period of time and under a single contract; - where the work is to be instructed from time to time and measured and valued on the basis of an agreed schedule of rates; and - where a Contract Administrator is to administer the conditions. - 55 Contract is based on a priced Schedule of Rates to be followed by a series of Orders for each separate item of work which might include a written description and drawings where relevant.
-Price is based on measurement and valuation for each separate Order, using the figures in the priced Schedule of Rates as adjusted by the contractor and accepted by the Employer. - The Measured Term Contract requires the Employer to: 56 - list the properties to be covered by the contract and state the period and the type of work which may be required from time to time during that period (the period is envisaged as being not less than 12 months and it is seldom safe or practical for it to exceed 36 months); - estimate the total annual value of the work for the whole contract period, and indicate the minimum and maximum value of any one Order given; - appoint a Contract Administrator who will issue the Orders from time to time describing the work to be completed under each Order and the completion date; - pay for each item of work covered by an Order, as certified by the Contract Administrator, following measurement and valuation according to the relevant rates and prices in the priced Schedule of Rates, which are to be adjusted by applying the contractor's quoted percentage addition or deduction. - This contract is appropriate notwithstanding that a large number of Orders may be placed with the contractor 57 over the period of the contract and that they include Orders of widely differing values and cover various different trades
+- by Employers who have a regular flow of maintenance and minor works, including improvements, to be carried out by a single contractor over a specified period of time and under a single contract; - where the work is to be instructed from time to time and measured and valued on the basis of an agreed schedule of rates; and - where a Contract Administrator is to administer the conditions. - 55 This contract is based on a priced Schedule of Rates to be followed by a series of Orders for each separate item of work which might include a written description and drawings where relevant.
+Price is based on measurement and valuation for each separate Order, using the figures in the priced Schedule of Rates as adjusted by the contractor and accepted by the Employer. - 56 The Measured Term Contract requires the Employer to: - list the properties to be covered by the contract and state the period and the type of work which may be required from time to time during that period (the period is envisaged as being not less than 12 months); - estimate the total annual value of the work for the whole contract period, and indicate the minimum and maximum value of any one Order given; - appoint a Contract Administrator who will issue the Orders from time to time describing the work to be completed under each Order and the completion date; - pay for each item of work covered by an Order, as certified by the Contract Administrator, following measurement and valuation according to the relevant rates and prices in the priced Schedule of Rates, which are to be adjusted by applying the contractor's quoted percentage addition or deduction. - 57 This contract is appropriate notwithstanding that a large number of Orders may be placed with the contractor over the period of the contract and that they include Orders of widely differing values and cover various different trades. - 58 Provisions are included relating to BIM and for collaborative working and sustainability.